GoreIshan/XTernWorkAssessment/README.md

 I will be describing all of the files and their uses here:

+Introduction:
-As an introduction, as I first saw the restaurant list, I was overwhelmed.
+as I first saw the data set, I was overwhelmed.
 Although I had the knowledge to be able to search through the data set, I couldn't help but wonder: "it must be very overwhelming for people to decide where to eat with this many choices!"

 Consequently, I used this opportunity to focus more on the consumer aspect, and create insights and tools to help the people using FoodieX.

 # Note:
-In all the code files, I used R, and thus had to import the given data source from where I had it stored.
+In all the code files, I used R, and thus had to import the given data source from where I had it stored locally.
 If you are planning to use the code, you will most likely need to change the location of the data source files to make sure you are importing it from the correct location.
 For convenience, the places where I am importing the data source is line 3 of all 3 R files.
-Additionally, when running the code just double check that everything prior to the calls to functions have been run.
+Additionally, when running the code just double check that everything prior to the call has been run.

 # Estimated Time
 One of the first things I noticed while looking through the data was at how consistent the average cooking time is across all the restaurants.
 Looking at "RestaurantsVsCookTimeGraph.png", it becomes apparent how despite the overwhelming amount of choices of food to choose from, most people will have to wait at least 30 minutes before getting their food.
-But how long?
+Only a few places have a cook time of less than 30 minutes.
+But how long exactly should they expect to wait?
 It's not just a matter of cook time, it's also a matter of how long the drive will take.

 Consequently, I created the program located in "XTernProjectEstimatedTime.R".
 This R code enables anyone to simply say what restaurant they would like to order from, and their current location, and the code will generate an estimated time for how long they should expect to get their food.

-They main assumption this function makes is the average speed limit in the area.
+The main assumption this function makes is the average speed limit in the area.
 The speed limit is assumed to be 55 mph.
 Additionally, due to not having access to the local area's traffic patterns, the code cannot take that into account.

-If you would like to try the code out for yourself, the line 41 is where the user inputs the required information to calculate the estimated time.
+If you would like to try the code out for yourself, line 41 is where the user inputs the required information to calculate the estimated time.
-Ideally, this function would also be combined with the generic search algorithm described last to even further recommend restaurants to the user.
+Ideally, this function would also be combined with the generic search algorithm (described later) to even further recommend restaurants to the user based on the preferred wait time.

 # Rating Per Cost
 There are so many food options to choose one, but which restaurants give the best food for their cost?